tkhq/docs/docs/getting-started/Sub-Organizations.md

 ---
 # Sub-organizations

 Using Turnkey’s flexible infrastructure, you can programmatically create and manage Sub-Organizations for your end users.
 Sub-Organizations aren't subject to size limits: you can create as many Sub-Organizations as needed.
-The parent organization has **read-only** visibility into all of its Sub-Organization, and activities performed in Sub-Organizations roll up to the parent for billing purposes.
+The parent organization has **read-only** visibility into all of its Sub-Organizations, and activities performed in Sub-Organizations roll up to the parent for billing purposes.

 We envision Sub-Organizations being very useful to model your End-Users if you're a business using Turnkey for key management.
-Let's explore how..
+Let's explore how.

 ## Creating Sub-Organizations